York Capital Management, L.P.

 Tips for Finding the Right Financial Advisor

 - If you don’t have the millions that a hedge fund manager like York Capital requires, you should shift your sights to a financial advisor who primarily works with individuals.
-Use our SmartAsset financial advisor matching tool to personalize your search.
-Simply answer questions about your financial situation and preferences, and the program will match you with up to three suitable advisors.
+Use our SmartAsset financial advisor matching tool to be connected with up to three local advisors.